ThisisNeha/birthdayLuck/README.md

 # birthdayLuck
- This is my app that tells birth date is luck or not.
+ This is my app made using javascript that tells birth date is luck or not.